 Williams is a holding company and conducts substantially all of its operations through subsidiaries.
-Williams performs management, legal, financial, tax, consulting, administrative and other services for its subsidiaries.
+Williams performs management, legal, financial, tax, consulting, administrative, and other services for its subsidiaries.
 Williams' principal sources of cash are from external financings, dividends and advances from its subsidiaries, investments, payments by subsidiaries for services rendered, and interest payments from subsidiaries on cash advances.
-The amount of dividends available to Williams from subsidiaries largely depends upon each subsidiary's earnings and operating capital requirements.
-The terms of some of Williams' subsidiaries' borrowing arrangements limit the transfer of funds to Williams.
+The amount of dividends available to Williams from subsidiaries largely depends upon each subsidiaries' borrowing arrangements limit the transfer of funds to Williams.
 In addition, the ability of Williams' subsidiaries to make any payments to Williams will depend on the subsidiaries' earnings, business and tax considerations, and legal restrictions.